kaneda-fr/HD-Door-Opener/README.md

 * The remote is powered by teh arduino and pin 7 & 8 trigger two differebt remote buttons

-Currently installe don my 2018 Fab Bob 114
+Currently installed on my 2018 Fab Bob 114